 We also heard introductions from the U.S. Patent and Trademark Office.
 We heard from new members and our featured inventor on our Inventor Spotlight.

 National Inventor Club is one of the largest communities for inventors, innovation, and service providers that support invention and continues to provide a nationwide platform for great guest speakers, networking and connections founded and moderated by Brian Fried, who has been running inventors clubs for over 15 years.

 To become a member, free or paid for inventors and service providers, please join us National Inventor Club: https://nationalinventorclub.com

 The Got Invention Show features 30-minute interviews where an inventor promotes an invention, seeks a licensing deal or looks for distribution opportunities.
 Host Brian Fried focuses on his guest’s challenges and solutions.
-He asks about their journey, where they are right now and what will come next.
-He invites guests to offer words of wisdom to the audience.
+He asks about their journey, where they are right now, and what will come next.
+He invites guests to offer words of wisdom to viewers and listeners.